k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 a`, `PGBool` and similar types exist only at the type-level, they have no term-level representation in Haskell at runtime.

-What we need, and what `opaleye-sot` offers, is a `Maybe`-like type thing that can be used in Opaleye's query language which can't possibly be mixed with a non-`Maybe`-like type.
+What we need, and what `opaleye-sot` offers, is a `Maybe`-like type that can be used in Opaleye's query language and can't possibly be mixed with a non-`Maybe`-like type.
 Much like how the type-checker keeps us from multiplying an `Int` by a `Maybe Int`, we want the type-checker to prevent us from multiplying a `PGInt4` by a `PGInt4` that may be `NULL` unless we explicitly